 Pacific Biocomputing Symposium 1999 Research Poster described work on EST clustering using Smith-Waterman analysis on the TimeLogic DeCypher accelerator.

-ISMB 1999 Research Poster (joint with K. Joho, D. Chang) described a nucleic-sequence data mining tool for processing/browsing frameshift Smith-Waterman outputs beginning from protein motifs and fragments.
+ISMB 1999 Research Poster (joint with K. Joho, D. Chang, (both were at Roche BioSciences in Palo Alto at the time) described a nucleic-sequence data mining tool for processing/browsing frameshift Smith-Waterman outputs beginning from protein motifs and fragments.
 The same process was later used in an interesting micro-array probe-design application.

 ISMB 2000 TimeLogic's poster titled "Analytical Methods for Genome to Genome Comparisons". (joint author; the principal author Marty Gollery, is a friend and also a highly recommended colleague.